ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/sysbox.md

 sudo apt-get install ./sysbox-ce_0.6.4-0.linux_arm64.deb -y
 ```

-If you are not using a Debian based Linux distribution, there are instructions to build Sysbox from source code.
+If you are not using a Debian-based Linux distribution, there are instructions to build Sysbox from source code.
 Refer to [Sysbox Developer's Guide: Building & Installing](https://github.com/nestybox/sysbox/blob/master/docs/developers-guide/build.md) for details.

 Run `systemctl` to confirm is Sysbox is running: